rackerlabs/docs-developer-blog/_posts/2019-02-25-dramatically-cut-costs-with-aws-instance-scheduler.md

 For example:

 Assume that instances need to run during office hours (Monday-Friday 9am-5pm ET) and also perform batch processing every night 2am-4am ET.
-To achieve this, we will define 2 periods:
+To achieve this, we define 2 periods:
 ![Periods]({% asset_path 2019-02-25-dramatically-cut-costs-with-aws-instance-scheduler/aws-instance-scheduler-periods.png %})
 The Period “office-hours” covers our office hours requirement and is responsible for starting the instances at 9am and stopping them at 5pm Monday-Friday.
 The Period “batch” starts the instances at 2am and stops them at 4am every day of the week.
 Now let’s define our Schedule:
 ![Periods]({% asset_path 2019-02-25-dramatically-cut-costs-with-aws-instance-scheduler/aws-instance-scheduler-schedule.png %})
 The Schedule “office-and-batch” contains the two running Periods we defined (“office-hours” and “batch”) and specifies the time zone.
 With the Schedule defined, we can associate our EC2 and RDS instances with it by adding a resource tag with a tag key of “Schedule” and a tag value of “office-and-batch.”
 Note that the tag value is identical to the name of the Schedule we defined.

 ### How much does Instance Scheduler cost?
-The solution itself is free, however, since it utilizes a few AWS services under the hood (DynamoDB, Lambda, CloudWatch), and is deployed in your AWS account, you will still pay for these services.
+The solution itself is free, however, because it utilizes a few AWS services under the hood (DynamoDB, Lambda, CloudWatch), and is deployed in your AWS account, you will still pay for these services.
 But, in our experience, unless you have a significantly large AWS environment, these costs are generally below $10 per month — and we’ve yet to see a customer that doesn’t save at least $10 in usage costs with Instance Scheduler.
 Essentially, it pays for itself.

 Instance Scheduler provides a reasonable set of features, at a minimal cost, and meets most AWS customer use cases.
 If you need to schedule resources other than EC2 or RDS, support multiple cloud platforms, or require a UI, however, Instance Scheduler might not be right for you.